BSV

 • IP-to-IP transaction

 IPv6 was truly made for blockchain as a peer-to-peer electronic cash system because IP-to-IP transactions were originally part of the crypto’s original code.
-Dr. Wright also pointed out that blockchain is meant to allow peer-to-peer transactions to facilitate privacy and user agency.
+Blockchain is meant to allow peer-to-peer transactions to facilitate privacy and user agency.
 The practice of paying to a Blockchain Address was only meant for the case where the other party was not online.

 BTC Core developers only moved to using the blockchain address method of payment because of IPv4’s unstable capabilities and security measures.